KohoVolit/sayit.parldata.eu/README.rst

 Data are imported from ``api.parldata.eu`` via commandline script ``manage.py`` using the command ``load_parldata`` and the subdomain specified in ``--settings`` option.
+Running the command without specifying a subdomain imports data for all subdomains.
 The script must be executed in virtual environment of the installation and as the user running the webserver (because of Caching_).

 Quality of debates data at ``api.parldata.eu`` for all parliaments may be checked before initial import by a simple script